-Driving without insurance in Oregon is a Class B traffic violation.
-You could experience lofty fines, car impoundment, or even lose your license if you get pulled over and can’t prove that you have coverage.
+Driving without coverage in Oregon is a Class B traffic violation.
+You could experience lofty fines, car impoundment, or even lose your license if you get pulled over and can’t prove that you have insurance.

 You’ll face the following penalties if you’re convicted of driving uninsured:

 - A fine between $130 and $1,000